A character finds something out, sees something frightening, or has something utterly horrible happen to them, and, as a result, they scream.

-- Comedic example in Fruits Basket when Kyo wakes up and sees that Ayame, who Yuki has kicked out, has snuck into bed with him.
-Cue The Scream.
+- Fruits Basket: When Kyo wakes up and sees that Ayame, who Yuki has kicked out, has snuck into bed with him.
+Cue this.

 - Black Butler II episode 10.
 It begins with Hannah talking to Ciel and saying that she has something to show him.
 Then her mouth opens unnaturally wide to reveal this black abyss where the inside of a human mouth would be.
 The eye she stole from Alois Trancy is rooted in the back of her throat, and since Ciel's soul has been partially fused with Alois's at this point, he's basically staring at himself from inside her.
 Hannah watches calmly while Ciel suffers a severe nervous breakdown and screams before falling unconscious.

 - In Deadman Wonderland, Ganta does this understandably as he's being forced to watch the Carnival of Corpses.

 - In Elfen Lied, Kouta does this after he sees his sister get killed in front of him by Lucy.